AgonPlatform/agon-docs/docs/mos/Keyboard.md

 ### [`sysvar_vkeydown`](./API.md#sysvars)

-You can also do a simple test to see if any of the _keys_ are pressed.
+You can also do a simple test to see if _any_ of the keys are pressed.

-The byte at offset $18 (sysvar_vkeydown) after IXU provides an indication if there are any keys pressed.
+The byte at offset 18h (sysvar_vkeydown) after `IXU` provides an indication if there are any keys pressed.
+However, the value returned represents the last key up/down event, so it might be possible that the last key event was a key up, but another key still remains pressed.

 ```
 LD A, 08h         ; put 08h into A
-RST.LIL 08h       ; make a MOS call with command 08h (mos_sysvars).
+RST.LIL 08h       ; make a MOS call with command 0x08 (mos_sysvars).
                   ; IXU is now loaded with the base address
 LD A, (IX + 18h)  ; A is loaded with the byte at offset +18h from the base address
-                  ; A now contains 1 if any key is pressed, or 0 if none are pressed
+                  ; A now contains 1 if any key is pressed, or 0 if the last event was a key up
 ```

 In AgonDev C there are also two useful functions to aid the programmer which utilise this MOS call, which are pretty obvious what they do.
 One will wait until _any_ key is pressed down, the other will wait until there are no keys pressed (all keys up):